Categories

 Sleep problems during times of stress

-During times of high stress I tend to get palpitations prior to falling asleep.
-I’ve also experienced sleep paralysis a handful of times during my life (now, if you’re aware of sleep paralysis then you know how terrifying that can be!
-Not pleasant is it?)
+Common sleep disorders are Insomnia, Restless Leg Syndrome, Sleep Apnea, Narcolepsy and Sleep Paralysis.
+During times of high stress I tend to get palpitations prior to falling asleep and I’ve also experienced sleep paralysis a handful of times during my life (now, if you’re aware of sleep paralysis then you know how terrifying and unpleasant that can be)

 8 ways to improve sleep (Sleep Foundation, NHS)